 - The line that contains the MAIN declaration is highlighted.
 This is the first statement in the program. - If the Data window does not display call stack information, click the Call Stack tab.
 This area indicates that you are about to execute line 4 in the program, HELLO.
 The name of the program file or library is also visible. - The Log window displays the state of the Debugger.
-You can click in this window and manually issue RM/COBOL Debug commands, if you so choose. - The RM/COBOL runtime window has been created and may be partially visible behind the CodeWatch workspace. - The status bar indicator now indicates "READY."
+You can click in this window and manually issue RM/COBOL Debug commands, if you so choose. - The RM/COBOL runtime window has been created and may be partially visible behind the CodeWatch workspace. - The status bar indicates whether a 32-bit or 64-bit runtime is being used. - The status bar indicator now indicates "READY."